 Winner: NordVPN 🏆

-NordVPN is a bit simpler to navigate and offers more simultaneous connections, so we gave it this round.
-At least, CyberGhost is equally compatible, but it must work on its app design and increase concurrent connection limits to compete.
+NordVPN is a bit simpler to navigate and offers more simultaneous connections, so we gave it this one.
+CyberGhost is equally compatible, but it must overhaul its app design and increase concurrent connection limits to compete.

 Our NordVPN vs CyberGhost duel will analyze their prices.
 Both have different deals during specific parts of the year, but their prices don’t deviate too much overall.
 One thing is clear: these are some of the most inexpensive VPNs you can get.

-CyberGhost doesn’t offer very flexible plans, but it doesn’t need them because it’s extremely affordable.
-Gizmodo lets you enjoy a CyberGhost coupon where you can claim an 84% discount on its 2-year plan and get 4 free months for as low as $2.03 per month.
-You’ll pay just around $57 for the first 2 years.
+CyberGhost doesn’t offer flexible plans, but it’s no issue because it’s affordable.
+Gizmodo lets you enjoy a CyberGhost coupon where you can claim an 87% discount on its 2-year plan and get 2 free months for as low as $1.75 per month.
+You’ll pay just around $46 for the first 2 years.
+Shockingly cheap.

 CyberGhost’s other features are cheap too.
-For example, the Security Suite for Windows, with an antivirus, is just $1 per month on top.
-Dedicated IPs are just $2.50 per month, some of the least expensive around.
+For example, the Security Suite for Windows, with an antivirus, is just $1 per month.
+Dedicated IPs are $2.50 per month, some of the least expensive around.
 Compared to most of its competitors, CyberGhost also offers the longest money-back guarantee.

 We’re looking at 45 days instead of 30 from ExpressVPN, NordVPN, PIA, and others.
 Payment methods are abundant, so you’ll get to pay with credit and debit cards, PayPal, and cryptocurrencies to add variety.